Evesham: Amenities

-Evesham has a 97-bed community hospital in Waterside, outside the town centre, used mainly by the elderly and for convalescence, although consultants from major Worcester NHS hospitals hold clinics there.
+Evesham has a 97-bed community hospital in Waterside, outside the town centre, used mainly by the elderly and for convalescence, although consultants from major Worcester National Health Service hospitals hold clinics there.
 The hospital maintains a Minor Injuries Unit (open from 9 am to 9 pm 7 days a week).
 The town has three health centres, providing general practitioner first care services, and a dental centre.
 Evesham also has several nursing and retirement homes for the care of senior citizens.
 The Evesham area is covered by the Midlands Air Ambulance service, which has operated from the site of Strensham motorway services since 1991.